cchitsiang/awesome-stars/README.md

 - [thangchung/go-coffeeshop](https://github.com/thangchung/go-coffeeshop) - ☕ A practical event-driven microservices demo built with Golang.
 Nomad, Consul Connect, Vault, and Terraform for deployment
 - [inngest/inngest](https://github.com/inngest/inngest) - Inngest is an open-source, event-driven platform which makes it easy for developers to build, test, and deploy serverless functions without worrying about infrastructure, queues, or stateful services.
 - [mehdihadeli/store-golang-microservices](https://github.com/mehdihadeli/store-golang-microservices) - 🧺 A practical microservices sample, built with golang, domain-driven design, cqrs, event sourcing, vertical slice architecture, event-driven architecture, and the latest technologies.
 - [answerdev/answer](https://github.com/answerdev/answer) - An open-source knowledge-based community software.
-You can use it to quickly build your Q&A community for product technical support, customer support, user communication, and more.
+You can use it quickly to build Q&A community for your products, customers, teams, and more.
 - [temporalio/temporal](https://github.com/temporalio/temporal) - Temporal service
 - [wailsapp/wails](https://github.com/wailsapp/wails) - Create beautiful applications using Go
 - [jetpack-io/devbox](https://github.com/jetpack-io/devbox) - Instant, easy, and predictable development environments